Office of the Commissioner

 The Assistant Commissioners also serve as the Department's liaisons to the New Hampshire General Court, where more than 350 bills that affect public safety are filed in the Legislature in a typical year.

-photo of commissioner robert quinnCommissioner Robert L. Quinn
+photo of commissioner robert quinnCommissioner Quinn

 Robert L. Quinn is the Commissioner of the Department of Safety.